ashleigh powell / writer

 I am not there – I did not die.

 I am never going to hold your hand again, but I will make sure I live by your advice.
+I am not there, I do not sleep.

 “Follow your dreams, as you never know where they will lead you” - Jack Prosser.